THOMASELOVE/431-classes-2023/class25/README.md

 3. Quiz 2 is due at 3 PM today.
 Please don't miss the deadline.
 The Google Form will close at 3:30.
 4. The R Graphics Cookbook shows some interesting [ways to visualize a correlation matrix](https://r-graphics.org/recipe-miscgraph-corrmatrix), which might be helpful to you.

+## How Large Does R-Squared Need to Be?

+Statistics by Jim has some relevant thoughts [in this blog post](https://statisticsbyjim.com/regression/how-high-r-squared/).

+> A low R-squared isn’t always a problem, and a high R-squared doesn’t automatically indicate that you have a good model.

+> Different research questions have different amounts of variability that are inherently unexplainable.
+Case in point, humans are hard to predict.
+Any study that attempts to predict human behavior will tend to have R-squared values less than 50%.
+However, if you analyze a physical process and have very good measurements, you might expect R-squared values over 90%.
+There is no one-size fits all best answer for how high R-squared should be.

+> So, how high should R-squared be?
+The definitive answer is . . . it depends.

 ## One Last Thing

 [What is PHI?
 What is Not PHI?
 The List of 18 Identifiers from HIPAA](https://cphs.berkeley.edu/hipaa/hipaa18.html) from the Berkeley Human Research Protection Program